kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 to another format.
 There is a notable performance difference between JPG and a format such as PNG.
 Other formats work in OpenLP but PNG is the preferred image format and yields the best performance.
 Images should also be sized to the size of your output.
-If your ouput screen is 1024x768 you should size your background image to that size since OpenLP does not scale images.
+For example, if your output screen is 1024x768 you should size your background image to 1024x768 also.
+OpenLP does not scale images.